Purchase Computers and Software

 - Enroll in Two-Step Login so you can access services vital to getting started as a new student, such as Student Center, Student Essentials, and more.
 Two-Step Login blocks criminals from using stolen Cornell passwords by also requiring something they don't have, such as your cell phone.

 - Always practice risk prevention to minimize the chances of theft or compromise to your devices.
-Apply best practices to safeguard your mobile devices against malicious software and loss or theft by using security precautions for mobile handheld devices.
+Safeguard your mobile devices against malicious software and loss or theft by using recommended security precautions.
 Find more online security tips and information at the IT Security and Policy page.

 Student IT Resources